caro-kiosk/Caro-kiosk.github.io/README.md

 # Project Status
-The Project is currently PAUSED because of internal limitations.
+The Project is currently PAUSED

+(because of internal limitations.)
 You can still access the website as well as the sourcecode.
-If you intend to contribute to this project you can contact us here [here](https://discord.gg/fe5Jyv9pxt).
+If you intend to contribute to this project you can contact us [here](https://discord.gg/fe5Jyv9pxt).
 We hope that we'll be able to continue with developing this site. cya!

+-The Caro-Kiosk dev Team

 # UPDATE NEWS (V1.0.1)